 Employer Retirement Contributions, Vacation/Admin Accrual, Holiday Pay

-20 or more, less than 38 Part-time Employer Retirement Contributions, Holiday Pay
+20 - 29 Part-time 20+ Employer Retirement Contributions, Holiday Pay

 Non-exempt Only - Vacation/Admin Accrual